0xAX/linux-insides/Misc/how_kernel_compiled.md

 HOSTCXXFLAGS = -O2
 ```

 Next we get to the `CC` variable that represents compiler too, so why do we need the `HOST*` variables? `CC` is the target compiler that will be used during kernel compilation, but `HOSTCC` will be used during compilation of the set of the `host` programs (we will see it soon).
-After this we can see the definition of `KBUILD_MODULES` and `KBUILD_BUILTIN` variables that are used to determine what to compile (kernel, modules or both):
+After this we can see the definition of `KBUILD_MODULES` and `KBUILD_BUILTIN` variables that are used to determine what to compile (modules, kernel, or both):

 ```Makefile
 KBUILD_MODULES :=